(click on "TRAILING-EDGE" to return to the main menu)

 Lastly, Thomas E. Osborne filed his patent for his prototype fairly late on June 23, 1966 (Patent Application serial number 599,887).
 His patent was issued on November 23, 1971 (US 827795A, Hewlett Packard Assignee).

-THIRD EARLIEST KNOWN SURVIVING PROTOTYPE: Sony MD-6 prototype (at the National Museum of American History), dating to approximately July 1964, and is one of SONY's prototypes for the SOBAX ICC-500.
+Sony MD-6 prototype (at the National Museum of American History).
+Date: ~1966.
+Early engineering drawings for this prototype date to July 18, 1964, and is one of SONY's prototypes for the SOBAX ICC-500.
 Hence, it dates to about a year later than the WYLE Scientific (WS-01) Prototype.
+An earlier Sony prototype (now lost, and now shown) was exhibited at the World Electronics Show in New York in the latter part of March 1964.
+This lost prototype was also exhibited in the Japanese Pavilion at the New York World Exposition opening a month later, in April.

 COMPARE EARLIEST KNOWN